PICTURE FRAME GLASS IN PERTH

-Tru-Vue AR Conservation Clear (Abrasion Resistant UV Acrylic) is similar to UV Acrylic with the addition of a scratch resistant surface.
-This product is ideal for office installations where janitorial services may be cleaning the framed artwork.
+Tru-Vue AR Conservation Clear (Abrasion Resistant UV Acrylic) is similar to UV Acrylic except with the addition of a scratch resistant surface.
+This picture frame acrylic is ideal for office installations where janitorial services may be cleaning the framed artwork.

-UltraVue® glass offers the same superior anti-reflective properties you’ve come to expect from Tru Vue, on a water white substrate.
+UltraVue® glass offers the same superior anti-reflective properties you’ve come to expect from Tru Vue picture frame glass.
 This high-quality, anti-reflective glass product provides 65% UV protection and is optically coated to create a nearly invisible finish.
-Similar to its other anti-reflective products, Tru Vue uses its proprietary coating process using Magnetron Sputtering technology, which deposits precisely controlled layers of highly energized metal oxides onto a 2mm, water white substrate, to produce the UltraVue product.
+Similar to its other anti-reflective products, Tru Vue uses its proprietary coating process using Magnetron Sputtering technology, which deposits precisely controlled layers of highly energized metal oxides onto a 2mm, water-white substrate, to produce the UltraVue product.

 Preservation Spotlight: Image Permanence Institute — Digital and Traditional Photography

 The Image Permanence Institute makes a variety of documents available regarding digital and traditional photography printing methods, inks, papers, storage, and restoration:

 The damaging effect of air pollution, paper degradation, sunlight, artificial lights and the acid by-products of the art’s own aging, can cause serious deterioration to art, prints, photographs and documents.